Endotrivial modules for cyclic $p$-groups and generalized quaternion groups via Galois descent: Acknowledgements

 \section{Acknowledgements}

 {\nameref{acknowledgements}}

-The first author thanks Kaif Muhammad Borhan Tan for his comments and insights.
+The first author is grateful to Jesper Grodal and Kaif Hilman for their comments and insights, and to Alexis Aumonier for proofreading part of the document.
 The second author would especially like to thank Akhil Mathew and Vesna Stojanoska for catching errors and helpful discussions about this project.

 \framebox[\textwidth]{

 }